Tejaswireddyallam/GDPFall2024-Group2/README.md

 updated seed data wiki page with creation,insertion and table validations.

 I have added comments to seed data for initial patient records and Added description for seed data in medication history records.

+I have contributed in documenting the seed data of telemedicine application.